The Best Side Hustles for Teachers

 21. Start a Facebook Group for Teachers

-If you’re looking for a side hustle that you can do in your spare time, you could start a Facebook group for teachers.
+If you’re looking for a great side hustle for teachers that you can do in your spare time, you could start a Facebook group for teachers.
 This is a great way to connect with other teachers and help them out.

-To have success with this method, you’ll need to build and maintain a large and active group.
+To succeed with this method, you’ll need to build and maintain a large and active group.
 But once the group is thriving, you’ll only need to moderate discussions within the group.

 22. Dog Walking